|

 enjoy his or her presence.
 Don't only interact with your cat by medicating

 and giving fluids.
-Stroke him/her, talk to them, tell them how you are
+Stroke your cat, talk to them, tell them how you are

 progress along the CKD journey together, and find that they develop as a